zephyrproject-rtos/net-tools/README.md

 CONFIG_TEST_RANDOM_GENERATOR=y
 ```

-After you have the loop scripts and Qemu running running you can communicate
+After running the loop scripts and QEMU, you can communicate with Zephyr.
-with the Zephyr.

-If your have echo-server running in the Qemu, then you can use the echo-client
+If you have echo-server running in QEMU, you can use the echo-client
-tool in net-tools directory to communicate with it.
+tool in the net-tools directory to communicate with it.
 ```
 # ./echo-client -i tap0 2001:db8::1
 ```